Water pollution in the United States: Economic impacts

-In December 2010, the U.S. filed a complaint in District Court against BP and several other defendants associated with the spill.
+In December 2010, the U.S. filed a complaint in District court against BP and several other defendants associated with the spill.
 The complaint resulted in a record-setting settlement, enforcing a $5.5 billion Clean Water Act penalty on BP Exploration & Production and up to $8.8 billion in natural resource damages.
 However, by 2015, BP had successfully recuperated most of the $40 billion lost in market value after the spill.
-This recovery was attributed to the company’s inclination to continue exploring new oil resources despite the accident.
-Between 2011 and 2013, BP’s Gulf of Mexico oil rigs doubled, and they began investing $1 billion towards opportunities in Alaska in 2015.
+This recovery was attributed to the company's inclination to continue exploring new oil resources despite the accident.
+Between 2011 and 2013, BP's Gulf of Mexico oil rigs doubled, and they began investing $1 billion towards opportunities in Alaska in 2015.
 On the other hand, a 2015 article from NPR exhibited how fishing cities along the Gulf Coast are still feeling harmful effects of the oil spill.
-In an interview with an oysterman from Alabama, he states, “business is still struggling...because of the lack of oyster production...I place the blame for that on the oil spill.”
+In an interview with an oysterman from Alabama, he states, "business is still struggling...because of the lack of oyster production...I place the blame for that on the oil spill."
 The fisherman goes on to describe how the oyster reefs off of Louisiana have not been producing like they should since the spill.

 Other notable incidents

 Woburn, Massachusetts source water pollution

 Water pollution in the city of Woburn, Massachusetts gained public recognition in the 1984 lawsuit filed by the families of children in Woburn who had died from leukemia in unusually high numbers.
-The families attributed the leukemia to the town’s polluted drinking water which had been contaminated over 150 years of industry, most notably the toxic compounds used by leather factories in the area.
+The families attributed the leukemia to the town's polluted drinking water which had been contaminated over 150 years of industry, most notably the toxic compounds used by leather factories in the area.
+These compounds were trichloroethylene and perchloroethylene that were introduced by leather factories and food processing plants with the areas.
+It has been displayed that trichloroethylene is responsible for many different types of cancers and can increase the risk of leukemia.